oat-sa/simple-roster/docs/cli/doctrine-result-cache-warmer-command.md

 Once all the commands have finished, the result cache should be warmed up for all the users in the system.

-> **Improtant** - Always take into account the physical limitations of your web server, database instance and cache server
+> **Important** - Always take into account the physical limitations of your web server, database instance and cache server
 > before deciding how many command instances to launch in parallel.